dotnet/android/Documentation/guides/BuildProcess.md

 -   **AndroidTlsProvider** &ndash; A string value which specifies which TLS provider should be used in an application.
 Possible values are:

+    -   Unset/the empty string: In Xamarin.Android 7.3 and higher, this is
+        equivalent to `btls`.

+        In Xamarin.Android 7.1, this is equivalent to `legacy`.

+        This corresponds to the **Default** setting in the Visual Studio property pages.

     -   `btls`: Use
         [Boring SSL](https://boringssl.googlesource.com/boringssl) for
         TLS communication with
         [HttpWebRequest](https://docs.microsoft.com/dotnet/api/system.net.httpwebrequest).

         This allows use of TLS 1.2 on all Android versions.

+        This corresponds to the **Native TLS 1.2+** setting in the Visual Studio property pages.

     -   `legacy`: Use the historical managed SSL implementation for network interaction.
 This *does not* support TLS 1.2.

-    -   `default`: Allow *Mono* to choose the default TLS provider.
-        This is equivalent to `legacy`, even in Xamarin.Android 7.3.
+        This corresponds to the **Managed TLS 1.0** setting in the Visual Studio property pages.

-        *Note*: This value is unlikely to appear in `.csproj` values, as the IDE "Default" value results in *removal* of the `$(AndroidTlsProvider)` property.
+    -   `default`: This value is unlikely to be used in Xamarin.Android projects.
+The recommended value to use instead is the empty string, which corresponds to the **Default** setting in the Visual Studio property pages.

-    -   Unset/the empty string: In Xamarin.Android 7.1,
-        this is equivalent to `legacy`.
-        In Xamarin.Android 7.3, this is equivalent to `btls`.

-    The default value is the empty string.
+        The `default` value is not offered in the Visual Studio property pages.

+        This is currently equivalent to `legacy`.

     Added in Xamarin.Android 7.1.